NeuroTinkerLab/synt-e-project/README.md

 3.  **🤖 Reliability and Testability (Fewer Bugs):** Synt-E is a standardized protocol.
 It makes interactions with AIs **predictable and easy to test**, reducing bugs.

 ### The Fundamental Discovery: The Right Model is Everything
-During testing, we discovered that super-trained "assistant" models (like `Llama 3 Instruct`) are the **worst** for this task because their instinct to "execute" the command wins over the meta-ins[...]
+During testing, we discovered that super-trained "assistant" models (like `Llama 3 Instruct`) are the **worst** for this task because their instinct to "execute" the command wins over the meta-instruction to "compile".

 The best models are those that are more "raw" or "unfiltered," which are more obedient to a strict `SYSTEM_PROMPT`.
 Our winner was **`gpt-oss:20b`**.